Still accepting applications for Summer and Fall 2019!

 What is a degree plan and when must it be completed?

 Each MAcc student must complete a degree plan that shows all courses they intend to take to complete their MAcc degree.
 Degree plans should be completed during the first semester of enrollment in the MAcc program.
 All degree plans must be approved by the Director of the MAcc program as well as the Dean of the College of Graduate Studies.
-Dr. Wermert will be happy to work with you to create your degree plan.
+Your advisor will be happy to work with you to create your degree plan.

 If I have additional questions about the MAcc program who should I contact?